joymon/Karel/README.md

 http://joymonscode.blogspot.com/2013/06/online-karel-simulator-based-on-html5.html

 ---
+# Future

-TypeScript based Karel Simulator is available at https://github.com/joymon/Karel-TypeScript
+TypeScript based Karel Simulator is available at https://github.com/joymon/Karel-TypeScript .
+This is the version getting maintained